 In January 2018 Yahsat launched its third satellite, Al Yah 3, extending its commercial Ka-band coverage to 35 additional markets, including South America for the first time.
 Through YahClick, its joint venture with Hughes Network Systems LLC, Yahsat provides high-speed fixed satellite broadband services to over 60% of Africa’s population and to over 95% of Brazil’s population.

-In 2018 Yahsat acquired UAE’s mobile satellite operator, Thuraya Telecommunications adding two satellites to its fleet.
+In 2018 Yahsat acquired UAE’s mobile satellite operator, Thuraya Telecommunications adding three satellites to its fleet.
 Two L-band satellites, Thuraya-2 and Thuraya-3 will significantly expand Yahsat’s current satellite solutions portfolio for both commercial and government verticals, as well as its global footprint.

 The Thuraya-1 satellite was positioned above Korea for testing purposes.
 It was launched on October 21st 2000 by Sea Launch launch operator on a Zenit 3SL rocket.
 The spacecraft was declared EOL in May 2007.